Mohdzaved2434/spring-cloud-eureka-hystrix-zuul/README.md

-# Spring Cloud Eureka, Hystrix and Zuul Example
+# Spring Cloud Eureka, Hystrix and Zuul

 ## Components
 - `eureka-service` - The Eureka service which is the Service Registry